Single-valued integration and double copy: The de Rham projection for separated motives

 Let $X$ be a smooth projective complex variety of dimension $n$ and let $D$ be a \emph{simple} normal crossing divisor, i.e. whose irreducible components are smooth (see Remark \ref{rem:simple ncd} below for the general case).
-For later use, we recall a well-known spectral sequence which computes $H^\bullet(X,D)$.
 We fix a linear order on the set of (smooth) irreducible components of $D=D_1\cup\cdots\cup D_r$.
-For a subset $I\subset\{1,\ldots,r\}$, write $D_I=\bigcap_{i\in I}D_i$.
+For a subset $I\subset\{1,\ldots,r\}$, write $D_I=\bigcap_{i\in I}D_i$, with the convention that $D_\varnothing=X$.
 It is a smooth closed subvariety of $X$ of codimension $|I|$.
+For later use, we recall a well-known spectral sequence which computes $H^\bullet(X,D)$.

 \begin{proposition} \begin{enumerate}[1.] \item There is a spectral sequence

 in the category of mixed Hodge structures.
 It degenerates at $E_2$ and the differential $d_1$ is the alternating sum of the natural morphisms